notslang/jade-book/views/_ch8.md

 ![](img/roots.png) ![](img/grunt.png)

-For example, with roots you can have your Jade recompiled automatically each time you save it, and a in-browser preview of that page refreshed.
-This will help you notice errors sooner, and avoid the hassle of running a command to recompile each time you want to check your progress.
+For example, roots can recompile Jade automatically each time you save it and even refresh an in-browser preview of that page.
+Continuous recompilation helps you notice errors sooner and roots helps you avoid the hassle of manually running a command to recompile.

 ##Summary
 We just finished taking a look at some of the best practices to follow when organizing Jade projects.
 Also, we looked at the use of 3rd party tools to automate tasks.